 - Symmetrically swollen MCP, PIP, wrist or MTP joints

-- Ulnar deviation and subluxation of wrist and fingers
+- Ulnar deviation and subluxation of the wrist and fingers

 - Rheumatoid nodules on bony prominences